 Understanding Down Payment Percentages

 While a 20% down payment is the traditional advice to avoid Private Mortgage Insurance (PMI), it's not a strict requirement.
-Understanding your loan options is key:
+Understanding your loan options is key to setting a realistic goal:

-- FHA Loans: Backed by the Federal Housing Administration, these loans are popular with first-time buyers and require as little as 3.5% down.
-They have more flexible credit score requirements but come with their own mortgage insurance (MIP) for the life of the loan in most cases.
+- FHA Loans: Backed by the government, these are popular with first-time buyers and require as little as 3.5% down.

-- VA Loans: For eligible veterans, active-duty service members, and surviving spouses, VA loans are a powerful tool, often requiring 0% down and no PMI.
+- VA Loans: For eligible veterans and service members, VA loans often require 0% down and no PMI.

-Action: Research the median home prices in your target neighborhoods.
-Then, use our Affordability Calculator to model different scenarios with a 3.5%, 5%, 10%, and 20% down payment to see how it impacts your monthly payment and overall costs.
+Research median home prices in your target neighborhood.
+Then, use our Affordability Calculator to model scenarios with 3.5%, 5%, and 20% down payments.

 Step 2: Build Your Savings Infrastructure